How to Run a Proper Monitor Test

 Left: Normal IPS Glow that shifts with viewing angle.
 Right: Hardware defect Backlight Bleed leaking from the bezel.

-Beyond dead pixels, a high-quality display should provide an even, smooth viewing experience.
+Beyond pixel defects, a high-quality display should provide an even, smooth viewing experience.
 This is where gray and gradient testing comes into play.

 Dirty Screen Effect (DSE) on Gray Backgrounds

 Select the 50% Neutral Gray test.
 The entire screen should look like a perfectly smooth, solid sheet of gray.
-If you notice darker, cloudy patches or vertical streaks that look like smudges on the screen, your monitor suffers from the Dirty Screen Effect (DSE).
-This uniformity issue is highly noticeable when panning the camera across a solid color, such as a blue sky in a video game or a green pitch in a sports broadcast.
+If you notice darker, cloudy patches or vertical streaks that look like smudges, your monitor suffers from the Dirty Screen Effect (DSE), caused by uneven backlight diffusion or pressure points on the LCD panel.
+It is the most overlooked defect because it only becomes obvious when you pan across large solid areas—skies, snow, a green sports pitch, spreadsheets, or neutral photo-editing backgrounds.
+Mild variation is common, but distinct cloudy patches are worth documenting during your return window.

 Color Banding in Gradient Tests